SurceBeats/PYLedX/README.md

 8. Find a color option which suits your needs by looking at the help dialog by typing

           sudo python3 pyledx.py -h
-          *Make sure you've stopped the minitower_moodlight.service before playing with the script or it may throw buggy results and eventually freeze
+          *Make sure you've stopped the minitower_moodlight.service before playing with the script or it may throw buggy results in the leds and could eventually freeze
 8. Modify the ExecStart from service minitower_moodlight.service

           sudo nano /lib/systemd/system/minitower_moodlight.service